Kansas City Union Station

 Description

-The third-largest railroad station in the nation when it was completed in 1914, Kansas City's Union Station has been restored to its former grandeur and offers a variety of educational and cultural offerings, including Science City, several theaters, restaurants, office and retail space, and museum exhibits.
-The Beaux-Arts style building, noted for its colossal size and fine ornamentation, was part of the "City Beautiful Movement" to develop more green space and aesthetically pleasing public facilities in Kansas City.
-The station served as the heart of Kansas City's booming transportation industry in the early twentieth century, when the city was at the intersection of multiple railroads.
-During its heyday, over 200 trains passed through the station daily.
+When it was completed in 1914, Kansas City's Union Station was the third-largest railroad station in the country.
+The historic structure has since been restored to its former grandeur and now offers a variety of educational and cultural attractions, including Science City, theaters, restaurants, retail shops, office space, and museum exhibits.
+The Beaux-Arts style building, noted for its colossal size and fine ornamentation, was part of the "City Beautiful Movement" to develop more green spaces and aesthetically pleasing public facilities in Kansas City.
+The station served as the heart of the city's booming transportation industry in the early twentieth century, when Kansas City was at the intersection of multiple railroads.
+During its peak, over 200 trains passed through the Union Station daily.
 The facility experienced a period of decline and deterioration from the 1950s to the 1980s as passenger rail traffic collapsed.
-Community efforts starting in the 1990s led to a $250 million project to restore the station and revitalize it as a major commercial and educational center.
-It serves as a model for the potential of adaptive reuse in historical structures.
-Union Station was added to the National Register of Historic Places in 1972.
+Union Station was added to the National Register of Historic Places in 1972, an era when the station was experiencing continued decline, as well as support from preservationists and some city leaders who considered ideas for adaptive reuse.
+Community efforts, starting in the 1990s, led to a $250 million project to restore and revitalize the station as a major commercial and educational center.
+Union Station is one of the city's leading landmarks today and serves as a model for the potential of adaptive reuse in historic structures.